 Deal-savvy holiday online shoppers look forward to Cyber Monday each year to secure the best gifts at the best prices, but tech-savvy cybercriminals are determined to cash in on those unsuspecting shoppers with Cyber Monday scams.

 That's partly because the Thanksgiving holiday weekend, starting with Black Friday, is one of the busiest times within the most hectic shopping season of the year.
-In 2022, holiday sales are projected to hit up to $1.47 trillion, according to data from Deloitte.
-And a growing share of that shopping is happening online, with ecommerce sales projected to rise by as much as 14.3 percent over last year.
+In 2023, holiday sales are projected to reach up to $284 billion, according to data from Deloitte.
+And a growing share of that shopping is happening online, with ecommerce sales projected to rise by almost 13 percent from last year.

-But you may be able to avoid having your holiday fun spoiled by an identity thief or financial fraudster if you take a few simple steps to help you shop safely online.
+But you may be able to avoid having your holiday fun spoiled by a scammer if you take a few simple steps to help you shop safer online.